exusc/datahub/README.md

-Version 1.0.7.7 of Prototype for Concept Discussions
+Version 1.1.0 of Prototype for Concept Discussions ContainerSystem in use, test cases including Taxa PoC complete

 Supports base functionality for
 - Standard administration of DATA-Hub objects